C

 Campus Review

 Campus Credit Union has served the Wichita, Kansas community since at least 1997, operating as a traditional credit union focused on member-centric financial services.
 The institution positions itself as an alternative to large national banks, emphasizing personal relationships and accessibility over corporate scale.
-Their service model reflects credit union principles: member ownership, democratic governance, and reinvestment of profits into competitive rates and lower fees rather than shareholder returns.
+Their service model reflects credit union principles: member ownership, democratic governance, and reinvestment of profits into rate claims to verify and lower fees rather than shareholder returns.
 The organization maintains physical branches where members can walk in without typical waiting periods.

 Campus Credit Union offers a comprehensive suite of consumer financial products including checking and savings accounts, consumer lending, auto loans, mortgages, and refinancing services.
-They provide mortgage origination for both purchase and refinance transactions, auto lending with competitive rates (members report rates as low as 2.99%), personal loans for consolidation and general purposes, and insurance options through TruStage.
+They provide mortgage origination for both purchase and refinance transactions, auto lending with rate claims to verify (members report rates as low as 2.99%), personal loans for consolidation and general purposes, and insurance options through TruStage.
 The credit union also handles standard banking services like proof-of-insurance uploads and maintains a published holiday closing schedule, indicating operational transparency.

 The company distinguishes itself primarily through member testimonials emphasizing service quality, staff knowledge, and relationship-based banking.
-Multiple long-term members (dating back to 1997-2008) cite consistent service excellence, approachability, and rates competitive with or superior to larger financial institutions.
-Staff familiarity with individual members by name, quick loan turnaround times, and transparent lending processes appear to be key differentiators.
+Multiple long-term members (dating back to 1997-2008) cite consistent service excellence, approachability, and rates competitive with or more listed to larger financial institutions.
+Staff familiarity with individual members by name, quick loan turnaround times, and listed lending processes appear to be key differentiators.
 The institution explicitly contrasts its service model with "big banks," suggesting a deliberate positioning as a community-focused alternative.

 As a credit union, Campus operates within typical industry constraints: membership requirements (eligibility not detailed on homepage), likely limited branch presence compared to national banks, and service availability tied to staff hours.
 While member reviews are uniformly positive, this likely reflects selection bias in published testimonials.
 The website provides limited information on specific account features, fee structures, APRs, or membership eligibility criteria, requiring prospective members to contact the institution directly for detailed product specifications.